Charliemowood/portfolio-1-animal-shelter-app/README.md

 - Web Programming ( REST/MVC )
 - Databases with CRUD actions

-## MoneyCashboard
+## Animal Shelter

-You want to start tracking your spending in an attempt to be more frugal with money.
-You have decided to make a budgeting app to help you see where all of your money is being spent.
+The Scottish Animal Shelter accepts orphaned or stray animals and takes care of them until they can be adopted by a new owner.
+The shelter has a list of potential new owners for the animals.
+Animals may take a while to be trained up and made healthy before being available for adoption.

-You must be able to create new Transactions ( which should include a merchant name, e.g. Tesco, and a value ) which have an associated Tag (e.g. 'food', 'clothes').
-Your app would then be able to track a total, and display this in a view.
+They are looking for a management system to keep track of their animals and owners.

 ### MVP:

-- Create new transactions
+ - A list of all their animals and their admission date
-- Display a list of all transactions
+ - Mark an animal as being adoptable/not adoptable
-- Display total amount spent
+ - Assign an animal to a new owner
-- Display total amount spent by tag
+ - List all the owners and their adopted animals

 ### Possible Extensions:

-- CRUD actions for the transactions
+ - CRUD actions for animals/owners
-- Show a warning when the total expenditure is over budget (set a hard coded budget first)
+ - Have separate pages for animals ready for adoption and ones still in training/vet care
-- Add a date to the transactions and view total spending by month
+ - Search for animals by breed/type
  - Any other ideas you might come up with